DanTup/sdk/pkg/analysis_server/tool/lsp_spec/lsp_specification.md

 	 *
 	 * To mirror the content of a document using change events use the following approach:
 	 * - start with the same initial content
-	 * - apply the 'textDocument/didChange' notifications in the order you recevie them.
+	 * - apply the 'textDocument/didChange' notifications in the order you receive them.
 	 * - apply the `TextDocumentContentChangeEvent`s in a single notification in the order
 	 *   you receive them.
 	 */